AlisaGagina/TrumpvsBiden2020/README.md

 # TrumpvsBiden2020
 We wanted to look into the aftermath of the 2020 election.
 We acquired and annotated 2000 posts from reddit over the course of 3 days.
-We then analyed the topics that the reddit users were most engaged in regards to the presidential candidates Trump and Biden in our research.
+We then analyzed the topics that the reddit users were most engaged in regards to the presidential candidates Trump and Biden.

 The following are just notes through out the process:
 ## Git